To view complete list of my research and psychological work, check out my research page here.

-My love for psychology began in the sixth grade when my science fair project was banned from the competition.
+My love for psychology began in the sixth grade when my science fair project was banned from the middle school science fair.
 After collecting weeks of research on my neighbors—monitoring when they left and returned home, sneaking into their backyard to take notes on conversations and investigate their garbage—I had finally collected enough evidence to scientifically assert why they were so weird.

-After presenting this data to my middle school science teacher, though, he insisted I delete the research immediately.
+After presenting this data to my science teacher, though, he insisted I delete the research immediately.
 However, he did explain that my true interest was the study of psychology.

 - Expectations and experiences